Grilled Cedar Plank Salmon

 - Soak in cold water.
 Fill your sink, or a bucket, with cold water.
 Place the planks inside, making sure they are fully immersed in water.
 Make sure they are not sticking together.
 You may have to use some sort of a weight (like a jar or other kitchen item) to keep them from floating to the top.

 - Don’t skimp.
-Let them soak in water for at least 3-4 hours before using.
+Let each untreated cedar plank to soak in water for at least 3-4 hours before using.
 Don’t rush it.
 Trust me on this.

 - Pat dry.
-Pat them dry when ready to use on your grill.
-You’ll want to use some paper towels to rid the cedar planks of excess moisture.
+Pat each soaked plank dry when ready to use on your grill.
+You’ll want to use some paper towel to rid the cedar planks of excess moisture.

 We recently had a minor emergency situation while making cedar plank salmon.
 I didn’t listen to my own instructions when soaking the planks, and they started on FIRE while cooking on our BGE.
 Mike was there for the rescue operation, and was able to get the fire out before the salmon was ruined.
 WHEW.
 My guy really is a super hero!